james-simkins-pittsburgh/deterministic-trigonometry/README.md

  It will be a library for doing basic trigonometry calculations without using any floating-point arithmetic.

- This library, once completed, will mainly be useful for doing trigonometry for simulations within games that use lockstep determinism and therefore wish to avoid the indeterminism that comes with using floating point arithmetic across different architectures.
+ This library, once completed, will mainly be useful for trigonometry for simulations within games that use lockstep determinism and therefore wish to avoid the indeterminism that comes with using floating point arithmetic across different architectures.
 This library will avoid that problem by using only integer data types internally.